osbm/terraria-world-rs/README.md

 # Terraria World Parser

-This is a simple terraria world parser library for the rust ecosystem.
+This is a terraria world parser library for the rust ecosystem.

 ## World File Format Documentation